cieslar/ExpressionTemplate/README.md

 ```
 which do them both.

-For my very budget-orientated laptopt and *gcc version 4.8.4* the tests yeald:
+For my very budget-orientated laptop and *gcc version 4.8.4* the tests yield:
 ```
 Structure: 71815
 Expression template: 449024